weilingx46/workshop-sassy-hugo/README.md

   {{ end }}
   ```

-  Adding this after the above "Pages" html will let us see the first ten posts in reverse order of their date.
+  Adding this after the above "Pages" code will let us see the first ten posts in reverse order of their date.
   Notice that we require the type of the file to be "post" as we defined in our archetype.
   Also, the above code included links to each post and page so we can navigate to them.